This article explains Data Catalogs and their use with host-based data sets.

 - You must establish a Login Session before attempting to access a Catalog - if the Managing App accesses the Trigger File and you don't already have an established SSProtect Session, unlike the case with other managed items, SSProtect will not prompt you for Login credentials and proceed: Access will simply fail (though you can close the Managing App, Login to SSProtect, and retry).

-The following Catalog data files are created, in the Catalog Target folder, to govern secured access:
+The following Catalog files are created, in the Catalog Target folder, to govern secured access:

-These files assist in managing the relationships between a Trigger File, Data Path, and the Managing App that make up the definition of a Catalog.
+These files assist in managing the relationships between a Trigger File, Data Path, and the Managing App that make up a Catalog.

 _catalog.ssp, a large file, is not submitted to :Recover for secure storage, in any circumstance.
 The detail file, _catdet.ssp, will in the future likely be removed and embedded into the Profile and/ or KODiAC user-specific data for further isolation.
 This file does not contain sensitive information, but its' presence is perceived to be unwieldy.